Home

 I am accepting contributions for a page dedicated to women with swords in literature.
 I'd prefer Chinese swords, but others are also acceptable.
 Please let me know if you have something to contribute.

-I am accepting contributions for a page dedicated to women with swords in computer and digital games.
+I am accepting contributions for a page dedicated to women with swords, or even men, this time, in computer and digital games.
 I'd prefer Chinese swords, but others are also acceptable.
 Please let me know if you have something to contribute.

 Women in Martial Arts Training with Swords